 - internal audits;

 - external audits;

 - peer reviews;

-- technical reviews:
+- technical reviews;

 - surveillance of activities.

-The internal audits are based on a plan approved by the Site Manager, by the corporate Quality Management Unit and by CNCAN.
+The internal audits are based on a plan approved by the Site Manager, accepted by SNN and approved by CNCAN.
 The planning of the internal audit activities is done in accordance with the station procedure for internal audits and inspections of the management system.
 The personnel of the audit team is qualified in accordance with the applicable regulations and standards and is not involved in any of the activities being assessed.
 As appropriate, specialists from different areas are involved in the audit teams in order to increase the efficiency of the audit.
 Specialists included in the audit team do not have any responsibilities involvement in the work performed in the audited areas.
 The leaders of the audit team are certified auditors.